 The immune system is a complex system of offense and defense.
 To function, it requires both balance and harmony.
 But sometimes, it fails…a germ can invade and make you sick.
 So how can you improve your immune system, keep out these “invaders,” and keep it in balance?

 To help keep your immune system healthy all year long, focus on getting healthy nutrients and vitamins into your daily routine, get enough sleep, and work on stress management.
-Eating healthily can go a long way in keeping you and your immune system in fighting shape.
-Good nutrition is essential to a strong, resilient immune system.
-Here are some items to start including in your diet, to help boost your immunity:
+Getting these nutrients in can go a long way in keeping you and your immune system in fighting shape.
+Here are some nutrients and vitamins to start including in your diet, to help support your immune health:

 Protein: Protein is part of the body’s defense mechanism.
 Work on adding a variety of protein-rich foods to your diet, like seafood, lean meat, poultry, eggs, beans, nuts, and seeds.